Here is the final thing. I did not choose the hunchback view, but somehow I sewed it:

 Now the fabric was very different, but the DRESS was nearly identical to mine and so I was swayed to at least make a muslin.
 It was hideous.
 I made view C. It wouldn't stay seated on my shoulders and flopped around in a shapeless habit.

 So I went searching for a new pattern.
 I wanted close-fitting sleeves and a simple but not shapeless body.
-I had wanted Blackwood anyway for some sweaters, but I hadn't bought it yet as I am trying to be good about buying anything until the fabric stash is reduced in volume and the patterns already purchased have been opened and tried.
-But as was in need of a pattern for a specific project and an actual occasion, I was absolved of any responsibility or guilt and I went ahead and bought it.
+I had wanted Blackwood anyway for some sweaters, but I hadn't bought it yet as I am trying to be good about buying anything until my fabric stash is reduced in volume and the patterns already purchased have been opened and tried.
+But as I was in need of a pattern for a specific project and an actual occasion, I was absolved of any responsibility or guilt and I went ahead and bought it.
 There was no time by this point to make a muslin.
 I made the shorter version but without the band.
 It turned out to be exactly what I wanted.
 It was comfortable and did the trick.
 It dressed up my outfit and I certainly felt I was in cocktail attire.
 The sequins on the sleeves did stick to those on the body on occasion, but it was not too bad.
 It kept me warm!
 I will definitely use the Blackwood for a sweater.

 I see the bottom hem is a mess.
 Oh well.
 This will probably join the silver sandals as a one-time wear.
 If I do have occasion to wear it again, I will revisit the hem.